 Mill Street Center

-We’ve raised 93 percent of the $15.8 million cost estimated to open the doors of the new center in 2022.
+We’ve raised more than 80 percent of the $19 million cost estimated to open the doors of the new center in 2022.
 Crews began working on the site in early 2021.
 You can help us close the gap to complete this project when you give now to our campaign.